640-K/hackaton-best-2021/README.md

-# Hacakton Test task 2021
+# BEST Hacakton Test Task 2021

 ## Idea:
 Our idea is to give a quick way of learning seesights of your native city.